American Chicle Company: American Chicle Group

 American Chicle was acquired by the pharmaceutical company Warner-Lambert in 1962, with combined sales that year being estimated at around $300,000,000.
 During the 1970s, American Chicle discontinued Black Jack and Clove in order to focus resources to the sugarless Trident and liquid-filled Freshen-Up.
 Beemans was removed from the US market and remained available only in Canada.
 In 1976, an explosion at the American Chicle Company factory killed six workers and injured more than 40.
 It remained closed for five weeks following the incident.
 In 1976, Bubblicious was released to compete against Bubble Yum.

 The company's Long Island City factory was shut down at the end of 1981.
 Gum-making operations were moved to facilities in Anaheim, California and Rockford, Illinois.
 The Anaheim factory was closed in 1985 during a period of consolidation for the company.
 In the spring of 1986, American Chicle introduced Sticklets, a stick gum version of Chiclets.
 Later that year, the company brought Black Jack, Beemans, and Clove gum back into production.
 In 1988, Warner-Lambert acquired Junior Mints, Charleston Chew, Sugar Daddy, among other brands, from RJR Nabisco and integrated them into the American Chicle Group.

 Adams

 The American Chicle Company was renamed Adams in 1997.
-Warner-Lambert was acquired by Pfizer in 2000 for $90.2 million.
+Warner-Lambert was acquired by Pfizer in 2000 for $90.2 billion.
 After a two-year ban on selling the company's gum assets, Cadbury Schweppes purchased Adams in 2002 for $4.9 billion.
 Kraft Foods purchased Cadbury in 2010 for $19.6 billion.
 When Kraft split into two companies in 2012, the Adams gum unit remained under Mondelez International.
 Chiclets chewing gum was discontinued in 2016, but returned to production 2019.

 By 2018, Mondelez sold off the Black Jack, Beemans, and Clove brands.
 It then sold the remainder of its United States, Canada, and European gum assets to Perfetti Van Melle in 2023.